General Electric: Power generation

-Led by Sanford Alexander Moss, GE moved into the new field of aircraft turbo superchargers.
+Led by Sanford Alexander Moss, GE moved into the new field of aircraft turbosuperchargers.
 This technology also led to the development of industrial gas turbine engines used for power production.
-GE introduced the first set of superchargers during World War I, and continued to develop them during the interwar period.
-Superchargers became indispensable in the years immediately prior to World War II.
-GE supplied 300,000 turbo superchargers for use in fighter and bomber engines.
+GE introduced the first set of superchargers during World War I and continued to develop them during the interwar period.
+Superchargers became indispensable in the years immediately before World War II.
+GE supplied 300,000 turbosuperchargers for use in fighter and bomber engines.
 This work led the U.S. Army Air Corps to select GE to develop the nation's first jet engine during the war.
 This experience, in turn, made GE a natural selection to develop the Whittle W.1 jet engine that was demonstrated in the United States in 1941.
 GE was ranked ninth among United States corporations in the value of wartime production contracts.
-Although, their early work with Whittle's designs was later handed to Allison Engine Company.
-GE Aviation then emerged as one of the world's largest engine manufacturers, bypassing the British company, Rolls-Royce plc.
+However, their early work with Whittle's designs was later handed to Allison Engine Company.
+GE Aviation then emerged as one of the world's largest engine manufacturers, bypassing the British company Rolls-Royce plc.

-Some consumers boycotted GE light bulbs, refrigerators and other products during the 1980s and 1990s.
+Some consumers boycotted GE light bulbs, refrigerators, and other products during the 1980s and 1990s.
 The purpose of the boycott was to protest against GE's role in nuclear weapons production.

 In 2002, GE acquired the wind power assets of Enron during its bankruptcy proceedings.
 Enron Wind was the only surviving U.S. manufacturer of large wind turbines at the time, and GE increased engineering and supplies for the Wind Division and doubled the annual sales to $1.2 billion in 2003.
 It acquired ScanWind in 2009.

 In 2018, GE Power garnered press attention when a model 7HA gas turbine in Texas was shut down for two months due to the break of a turbine blade.
 This model uses similar blade technology to GE's newest and most efficient model, the 9HA.
 After the break, GE developed new protective coatings and heat treatment methods.
 Gas turbines represent a significant portion of GE Power's revenue, and also represent a significant portion of the power generation fleet of several utility companies in the United States.
 Chubu Electric of Japan and Électricité de France also had units that were impacted.
 Initially, GE did not realize the turbine blade issue of the 9FB unit would impact the new HA units.